-A personal loan is an unsecured loan, meaning no collateral needed.
+A personal loan is an unsecured loan, meaning no collateral is needed.
 An unsecured loan is not backed by anything of value, for instance, your home or car.
-Personal loans are given by banks or credit unions along with many online vendors.
+Personal loans are given by banks or credit unions along with many online lenders.

 How do I qualify for an unsecured personal loan?

-To qualify for a personal loan, it is determined entirely on your credit score, income, and monthly cash flow since there is no collateral being given.
+To qualify for a personal loan, lenders will make a determination based on your credit score, income, and monthly cash flow since there is no collateral being given.

 Qualification and rates vary from lender to lender, they typically look for a credit score of the range between 600 to 700 and above.